nemathahmed/answer_deduction/index.md

  <img src="assets/Bert2.jpeg" width="700"/>
 </p>

-**Case3:** Batch_size = 16, Learning_rate = 1e-6 and Number of epochs = 4 and Using LR Sceduler for Learning rate decay
+**Case3:** Batch_size = 16, Learning_rate = 1e-6 and Number of epochs = 4 and Using LR Scheduler for Learning rate decay
 <p float="left" align="middle">
  <img src="assets/Bert4.jpeg" width="700"/>
 </p>

 #### Results

 As clearly visible from the above shown graphs, we got the best results with 1e-6 learning_rate, 4 epochs, 16 batch_size and LR scheduler.
-The scores for the model can be found below:
+The scores for various fine-tuned models can be found below:
 <table align="middle">
   <tr>
     <td>Various Models</td>